irshu355/Android-WYSIWYG-Editor/README.md

  Contributions
 ------------

-- Please clone from the `master` branch.
-If you have any updates, please issue a PR to `dev` branch.
-I will then verify and merge it to master.
+- You can clone from the `master` branch.
+Once ready to merge , please open a PR to `dev` branch.

 Download
 ------------